Motion Graphs: Position, Velocity & Acceleration (w/ Diagram)

 That means for the first eight seconds her acceleration was zero.

 Now, for the last portion of her ride, recall that her velocity was increasing at a constant rate in the negative direction.
-Since increasing velocity is acceleration, the acceleration-time graph should have a flat line in the negative quadrant from eight seconds onward.
+Since increasing velocity is acceleration, the acceleration-time graph should have a horizontal line in the negative quadrant from eight seconds onward.

 More Realistic Motion Maps